k10sj02/thedataplaybook/content/posts/when-to-use-joins-or-relationships-in-tableau.md

 Choose **relationships** when:

 * You want Tableau to preserve each table’s **level of detail (LOD)**.
 * Your tables are **at different granularities** (e.g., one table is by customer, another is by region or transaction).
+NOTE: Relationships can still be used at the same level of granularity but joins may be preferable if you may need explicit row-level control or easier calculated fields.

 * You want to avoid **data duplication** or **row inflation**.
 * You plan to use **LOD expressions**, **row-level security**, or **complex filters**.